allegro/bigflow/README.md

 gcloud info
 ```

-Example of `local_account` authentication:
+Example of the `deploy-dags` command with `local_account` authentication:

 ```bash
 bgq deploy-dags
 ```

 **`service_account` method** allows you to authenticate with a [service account](https://cloud.google.com/iam/docs/service-accounts)
 as long as you have a [Vault](https://www.vaultproject.io/) server for managing OAuth tokens.

-Example of `service_account` authentication with Vault:
+Example of the `deploy-dags` command with `service_account` authentication (requires Vault):

 ```bash
 bgq deploy-dags --auth-method=service_account --vault-endpoint https://example.com/vault --vault-secret *****
 ```

-#### Managing configuration
+#### Managing configuration in deployment_config.py

 Deploy commands require a lot of configuration.
 You can pass all parameters directly as command line arguments,
 or save them in a `deployment_config.py` file.

-For local development and for simple CI/CD scenarios we recommend using a `deployment_config.py` file, which
+For local development and for simple CI/CD scenarios we recommend using a `deployment_config.py` file.
-has to contain a `biggerquery.Config` object stored in the deployment_config variable and has to be placed
+This file has to contain a `biggerquery.Config` object stored in the `deployment_config` variable
-in a main folder of your project.
+and can be placed in a main folder of your project.

-Here is an example:
+`deployment_config.py` example:

 ```python
 from biggerquery import Config